 Undergraduate psychology majors at UMass Lowell who have a GPA of 3.0 or better are invited to apply to the BA/MA program, allowing students to begin graduate level coursework in our Community Social Psychology (CSP) Master’s program while still pursuing their Bachelor's degree.
 If a student is formally matriculated into the Master's program before earning their B.A., up to nine credits of graduate (500 level or higher) courses completed with a B grade or better may be used by the student to count toward both the Bachelor’s and Master's degrees.

 Application to the BA/MA Program

-- A solid undergraduate record, with an overall GPA of 3.0 or better
+- A solid undergraduate record, with an overall GPA of 3.0 or better.

-- Strong letters of recommendation: three are required, and we expect that at least two of these should be from psychology faculty at UMass Lowell.
+- Strong letters of recommendation: three are required, and we expect that at least two of these should be from faculty at UMass Lowell.

-- Students admitted to our BA/MA program are accepted on a conditional basis with the requirement that students receive their bachelor’s degree at the end of their senior year and graduate with a minimum cumulative GPA of 3.0.
-If students do not meet this requirement, their master’s degree candidacy will be voided and they would be required to re-apply via the traditional application process.
+- Students admitted to our BA/MA program are accepted on a conditional basis with the requirement that students receive their Bachelor’s degree at the end of their senior year and graduate with a minimum cumulative GPA of 3.0.
+If students do not meet this requirement, their Master’s degree candidacy will be voided and they would be required to re-apply via the traditional application process.

-- BA/MA students must complete their bachelor’s degree first before graduate admissions can change their status to that of a fully matriculated graduate student.
+- BA/MA students must complete their Bachelor’s degree first before graduate admissions can change their status to that of a fully matriculated graduate student.

-- Accepted BA/MA students can defer their admission to graduate program for up to one year.
+- Accepted BA/MA students can defer their admission to graduate program up to one year.
 After one year, they must submit a new application via the traditional application process.